December 18, 2018 — Chapin Langenheim, Editorial Project Coordinator, Project Management

-July 31, 2018 — Chapin Langenheim, Editorial Project Coordinator, Web and Product Release Management
+July 31, 2018 — Chapin Langenheim, Editorial Project Coordinator, Project Management

 It’s not really late summer unless you’re armed with an apple and a good book.
 There’s been a recent slew of incredible books utilizing the capabilities of the Wolfram Language that make sure your coding knowledge never stops growing and your reading list stays stocked.
 (And be sure to check the farmers’ market for those apples.)